-Prerequisites: Six credits in a social science at the 300level, and instructor's consent
+Prerequisites: Six credits in a social science at the 300-level, and consent of instructor

 SOCIOLOGY

 Sociology studies the social character and systematic organization of human interaction.
 By bringing critical analysis to bear on social interaction, sociological thinking often disturbs and even challenges taken-for-granted beliefs and practices.
 Sociology therefore invites us to engage in a disciplined critique of our own lives, the society to which we belong, and societies distinct from our own.
 Informed by a Christian perspective, sociology enables us to reflect on social life in a positive, redemptive manner.